 Digital Object Identifier (DOI)

 Mi, Zhiping; Abrahamson, Eric E.; Ryu, Angela Y.; Fish, Kenneth N.; Sweet, Robert A.; Mufson, Elliott J.; and Ikonomovic, Milos D., "Loss Of Precuneus Dendritic Spines Immunopositive For Spinophilin Is Related To Cognitive Impairment In Early Alzheimer'S Disease" (2017).
-Neurobiology.
+Translational Neuroscience.
 328.